Anthobad/Connect4/README.md

   * About Game
   * Quit
 * Modular design: separated into logical subsystems for clarity and scalability
+* LAN / Online friend-vs-friend mode over TCP (one player hosts a simple server on a port, the other joins using IP + port)
+* In-game quick chat / trash talk presets (e.g., “Nice move!”, “GG!”, etc.) available in human vs human and online modes via a small quick-chat menu
 * Future-ready for multithreading or LAN play

 ---